vertexproject/synapse/docs/synapse/userguides/ug051_ing_tool.rst

 ``--sync``

     This can be used to sync events from the Cortex specified in the ``--core`` option with a remote Cortex via a splice pump.
-See the <syncing data> section below for more details.
+See the `Syncing Data`_ section below for more details.
-    XXX Link

 ``--save``